fujaba/fulibFx/README.md

 ### 1. The framework throws an exception when doing something
 All exceptions thrown by the framework are listed in the [error code documentation](ERROR_CODES.md).
-When the frameworks throws an exception, it will print the error code and a short description of the error to the console.
+When the framework throws an exception, it will print the error code and a short description of the error to the console.
-If you encounter an error, you should check the error code documentation to find out what the error means and how to fix it.
+If for example the error `java.lang.IllegalArgumentException: Class '*' is not a component.
+[FFX1000]` is thrown, you can check the error code documentation for [FFX1000](ERROR_CODES.md#1000-class--is-not-a-component) to find out what the error means and how to fix it.

 ### 2. My route is not found even though it is registered
 When using `show("route/to/controller")` without a leading "`/`", the route is relative to the currently displayed controller.